 Queues at passport control, long waits for luggage, and overcrowded airport lounges.
 The UK’s largest terminals – Gatwick, Heathrow, Manchester – might have the most routes, but their size can lead to a whole host of problems.
 Enter regional airports.
 These overlooked bases might not immediately spring to mind when booking a holiday, but they have, quietly, been revolutionising the way we travel.
-While some have been forced to close in recent years, some, such as Plymouth – which recently launched a bid to reopen after closing in 2011 – are looking to make a comeback.
+And now the major operators are taking note.
+Ryanair will begin offering flights from Norwich airport for the first time ever next year, flying to Alicante, Faro and Malta on Mondays and Fridays.

 There are, technically, 50 UK airports that are considered “regional”, as the term refers to any airport outside of London with passenger services.
 Their remarkable rise largely began during the Second World War.
 Most – like Speke (now Liverpool John Lennon), Horsham St Faith (now Norwich), St Mawgan (Cornwall Newquay) and Eastleigh Airfield (Southampton) – were RAF bases, used during the war as bomber stations and, in the case of Speke, a “shadow factory” for manufacturing.